danielqje/danielqje/README.md

 [View the project](https://github.com/danielqje/STARTastro-Na-I-D-Research)

 ### NASA Community College Aerospace Scholars (NCAS)
-Completed NASA NCAS, serving as an Instrument Engineer on a team mission project to deliver safe and nutritious food to the moon.
+Completed NASA NCAS, serving as an Instrument Engineer on a team mission project, and contributed to mission planning and research to deliver safe and nutritious food to the moon.

 ## Technical Skills